ThomasGueldner/thomas.gueldner/docs/user-guide/en/view/otama-template-system.md

 ```

 In this way, by using the + operator, you can add only the attribute.
-As a side note, you can not use eh() method instead of echo() method, because this will take on a different meaning when the double quotes are escaped.
+As a side note, you cannot use the eh() method instead of the echo() method, because this will take on a different meaning when the double quotes are escaped.

 Another method that we could also use would be written as follows in the presentation logic.